Skip Navigation

 Events and Festivals

 The State Fair of Texas is held annually in Fair Park, approximately two miles east of downtown.
 Fair Park is home to the world's largest collection of Art Deco exhibit buildings, most of which were built for the 1936 Texas Centennial Exposition and were painstakingly restored in the 1980s.
-The State Fair is held several weeks during the fall; the dates for the 2009 State Fair are 25 September through 18 October.
-To coincide with the State Fair, the Fair Park Music Hall hosts a Broadway musical, which in 2009 will be Mary Poppins.
+The State Fair is held several weeks during the fall.
+To coincide with the State Fair, the Fair Park Music Hall usually hosts a Broadway musical.

 Top